During The International Liver CongressTM , EASL acknowledges the major scientific contributions of scientists in the field of liver research.

 Vienna – 2006

-Every year, the EASL Governing Board and YI-CAG selects YI awardees based on their international liver research achievements to-date.
+The EASL YI Award is a yearly award specifically dedicated to young fellows.
+Every year, the EASL Governing Board and YI Concerted Action Group select YI awardees based on their international liver research achievements to-date.

 The YI 2018 Awardees will be acknowledged during the award ceremony II which will be held in Paris on Saturday 14 April.